shreya150804/ForecastWise/README.md

-# 🌦️ WeatherWise – Real-Time Weather Forecast App
+# 🌦️ ForecastWise – Real-Time Weather Forecast App

-**WeatherWise** is a clean, interactive, and secure real-time weather dashboard built using **Streamlit** and the **OpenWeatherMap API**.
+**ForecastWise** is a clean, interactive, and secure real-time weather dashboard built using **Streamlit** and the **OpenWeatherMap API**.
 It allows users to view current weather conditions and a 5-day forecast for any city, complete with visualizations.

 ---